-On May 26, 2006, SafeStitch entered into an exclusive license and development agreement (the "License Agreement") with Creighton University ("Creighton"), granting the Company a worldwide exclusive (even as to the university) license, with rights to sublicense, to all the Company's product candidates and associated know-how based on Creighton technology, including the exclusive right to manufacture, use and sell the product candidates.
+On May 26, 2006, SafeStitch entered into an exclusive license and development agreement (the "Creighton Agreement") with Creighton, granting the Company a worldwide exclusive (even as to the university) license, with rights to sublicense, to all the Company's product candidates and associated know-how based on Creighton technology, including the exclusive right to manufacture, use and sell the product candidates.

-Pursuant to the License Agreement, the Company is obligated to pay Creighton, on a quarterly basis, a royalty of 1.5% of the revenue collected worldwide from the sale of any product licensed under the License Agreement, less certain amounts including, without limitation, chargebacks, credits, taxes, duties and discounts or rebates.
-The License Agreement does not provide for minimum royalties.
-Also pursuant to the License Agreement, the Company has agreed to invest, in the aggregate, at least \$2.5 million over 36 months, beginning May 26, 2006, towards development of any licensed product.
-This \$2.5 million investment obligation excludes the first \$150,000 of costs related to the prosecution of patents, which the Company invested outside of the License Agreement.
-The Company is further obligated to pay to Creighton an amount equal to 20% of certain of the Company's research and development expenditures as reimbursement for the use of Creighton.
+Pursuant to the Creighton Agreement, the Company is obligated to pay Creighton, on a quarterly basis, a royalty of 1.5% of the revenue collected worldwide from the sale of any product licensed under the Creighton Agreement, less certain amounts including, without limitation, chargebacks, credits, taxes, duties and discounts or rebates.
+Also pursuant to the Creighton Agreement, the Company agreed to invest, in the aggregate, at least \$2.5 million over 36 months, beginning May 26, 2006, towards development of any licensed product.
+This \$2.5 million investment obligation excluded the first \$150,000 of costs related to the prosecution of patents, which the Company invested outside of the Creighton Agreement.
+The Company is further obligated to pay to Creighton an amount equal to 20% of certain of the Company's research and development expenditures as reimbursement for the use of Creighton's facilities.
+Failure to comply with the payment obligations above will result in all rights in the licensed patents and know-how reverting back to Creighton.
 As of December 31, 2007, the Company had satisfied the \$2.5 million investment obligation described above.
-During the years ended December 31, 2008 and 2007, the Company paid Creighton \$177,000 and \$322,000, respectively, in satisfaction of the 20% facility reimbursement obligation.
+For the years ended December 31, 2010 and 2009, the Company paid Creighton \$52,000 and \$41,000, respectively, in satisfaction of the 20% facility reimbursement obligation.

-Pursuant to the License Agreement, SafeStitch is entitled to exercise its own business judgment and sole and absolute discretion over the marketing, sale, distribution, promotion and other commercial exploitation of any licensed products, provided that, if the Company has not commercially exploited or commenced development of a licensed patent and its associated know-how by the seventh anniversary of the later of the date of the License Agreement or the date such technology is disclosed to and accepted by SafeStitch, then the licensed patent and associated know-how shall revert back to the university, with no rights retained by the Company, and the university will have the right to seek a third party with whom to commercialize such patent and associated know-how, unless the Company purchases one or more one-year extensions.
+Pursuant to the Creighton Agreement, SafeStitch is entitled to exercise its own business judgment and sole and absolute discretion over the marketing, sale, distribution, promotion and other commercial exploitation of any licensed products, provided that, if the Company has not commercially exploited or commenced development of a licensed patent and its associated know-how by the seventh anniversary of the later of the date of the Creighton Agreement or the date such technology is disclosed to and accepted by SafeStitch, then the licensed patent and associated know-how shall revert back to the university, with no rights retained by the Company, and the university will have the right to seek a third party with whom to commercialize such patent and associated know-how, unless the Company purchases one or more one-year extensions.